Child Custody Lawyer In Midland, TX

 - New criminal or abusive behavior committed by a parent

 Any of these scenarios might warrant exploring a modification of custody.
 If a parent has shown to be physically or emotionally abusive to the child, the custodial parent might want to restrict visitation.
-Conversely, a parent who only has visitation rights might have a sound object if the parent custody seeks to move to a different state and take the child with them.
+Conversely, a parent who only has visitation rights might have a sound object if the parent's custody seeks to move to a different state and take the child with them.
 We can help assess whatever situation you are facing and help you understand your legal options.

 Prepared To Fight For You and Your Family

 At The Stuart Firm, we are committed to protecting you and your family.
-We are compassionate to the stress, frustration, and anxiety that comes with any divorce and the possibility of losing any access to your children.
+We are compassionate to the stress, frustration, and anxiety that come with any divorce and the possibility of losing any access to your children.
 Our Midland child custody lawyer can work with you to navigate any type of child custody conflict, whether you are struggling with a custody dispute as part of a divorce or looking to modify an existing order.
 When you meet with our team, we can talk through your concerns, goals, and any other factors relevant to your case.

 Experienced in the Courtroom